-On Wednesday, 3rd March 2021, Ripple announced on its website in an article titled Ripple Pilots a Private Ledger for Central Banks Launching CBDCs.
+In March 2021, Ripple announced on its website in an article titled Ripple Pilots a Private Ledger for Central Banks Launching CBDCs.
 Ripple has positioned itself in a way where its technology solutions would provide central banks with more flexible, controlled and secure solutions for the management and issuance of digital currencies.

 Ripple earlier on understood that cryptocurrencies which act as just transactional currencies will face some regulation in the future which would lead to the creation of CBDCs from various governments across the world.